12–15 minutes

 Language: Hindi and English, Subtitles in English

-“They thrash us a lot…They beat us women specially; believing/assuming women show more strength…we have been going to jail ever since the movement began”, Kapilaben Tadvi.
+“They thrash us a lot…They beat us, especially us women because they know that women have more strength…we have been going to jail ever since the movement began”, Kapilaben Tadvi.

-Kapilaben, one among the main adivasi leaders of the Narmada Bachao Andolan (NBA) in Gujarat, who sadly passed away only very recently as I write this in March 2021, was from village Vaghadia, one of the 6 villages acquired for Kevadia Colony, the staff colony of the Sardar Sarovar Project (SSP).
-Kevadia Colony, now famous for the world’s tallest statue-the Statue of Unity has seen the struggle of the scheduled tribe villages ever since the foundation of the SSP was laid in 1961.
-The struggle of the adivasi women of these villages in particular has been extraordinary as they fought against a project popularly believed as Gujarat’s lifeline.
+Kapilaben, a prominent adivasi leader of the Narmada Bachao Andolan (NBA) in Gujarat, who sadly passed away a short while before I wrote this piece on her in March 2021, came from village Waghadia, one of the six villages acquired for the Kevadia Colony, the staff colony of the Sardar Sarovar Project (SSP).
+Kevadia Colony, now famous for the world’s tallest statue – the statue of the veteran leader Sardar Vallabhbhai Patel named as the Statue of Unity – has been witness to the struggle of the scheduled tribe villages ever since the foundation stone of the SSP was laid in 1961.
+The struggle of the adivasi women of these villages in particular has been extraordinary since they had to fight against a project that is popularly believed to be Gujarat’s ‘lifeline’.
+Besides, she had to fight in the state of Gujarat which was exceedingly hostile to the NBA.

-What is ironic is that while Kevadia colony is a tourism hotspot today and boasts of world’s tallest statue and draws worldwide attention, the adivasi communities, whose lands this popular destination in Gujarat is built on, have not been considered project affected and never rehabilitated.
-Instead, they continue to be subjected to dispossession of their lands and natural resources and when they protest, they become victims of State repression.
-But this has not deterred the people and the struggle continues till date, over 60 years since the acquisition of the scheduled tribe lands in 1961.
+What is ironic is that while Kevadia colony is a tourism hotspot today because it boasts of world’s tallest statue and draws worldwide attention, the adivasi communities, on whose lands this popular destination in Gujarat is built, have not even been considered Project Affected Persons (PAPs) and hence, never even been rehabilitated.
+Instead, they continue to be dispossessed of their lands and natural resources and when they protest, they become victims of State repression.
+But this has not deterred the people and the struggle continues till date, over more than 60 years since the acquisition of their lands in 1961.

 Interview Duration: 2:00:00